 4th stage of cancer, there is no 5th phase

-The story and photographic documentation of making of the headscarf for ailing father, which eventually became a symbol of learning what a good dying is.
+The story and photographic documentation of making a headscarf for my ailing father, which eventually became a symbol of learning what good dying is.